Server data from the Official MCP Registry

 "Audit my package.json for supply chain risk" "Score axios, zod, chalk, lodash — which is highest risk?"
 "Is vercel/ai actively maintained?"

-Add supply chain auditing to any CI pipeline — auto-detects packages from package.json or requirements.txt, posts results as a PR comment, writes to GitHub Step Summary, and optionally fails on CRITICAL packages.
+Add supply chain auditing to any CI pipeline in 30 seconds — auto-detects packages from package.json or requirements.txt, posts results as a PR comment, writes to GitHub Step Summary, and optionally fails on CRITICAL packages.

 name: Supply Chain Audit